How To: Read Tarot for Love & Liberation

 Use a critical and loving eye, deconstructing parts of the Tarot that are changing as our world is changing.
 We’ll study from an anti-capitalist and liberatory lens, and talk about ways that tarot - as a system of inquiry- can empower change.

 Make time to explore and quench our curiosity.
 I’ll be bringing the decks I use, as well as beloved books and resources.
-We will make time at the end of the workshop to chill with decks, shuffle through cards, play with oracle decks, and enjoy the tiny works of art that are Tarot cards.
+There will be time in the last 15 minutes of the workshop for questions.
+We can shuffle through cards, play with oracle decks, and enjoy the tiny works of art that are Tarot cards.

 Leave class with :